 The Service Standards and Complaints Process sets standards of service that you can expect, no matter who you are, when dealing with the Appeals Commission for Alberta Workers’ Compensation.
 This process is for complaints about the service you received from the Appeals Commission Tribunal, Advisor Office or Medical Panels Program.

-We are committed to providing a fair, client-focused appeal experience in keeping with our values of respect, service, integrity and accountability.
+We are committed to providing a fair, client-focused experience in keeping with our values of respect, service, integrity and accountability.

 Clients and stakeholders can expect us to:

 Create a safe and respectful place to be heard

 If you file a complaint, we commit to providing a fair, consistent and transparent process.

 A complaint can be submitted by anyone who interacts with the Appeals Commission through any of its programs.